Comparing of ADMA Biologics Inc. (ADMA) and Avid Bioservices Inc. (NASDAQ:CDMO) | New Business Observer

 Profitability

-Table 2 shows us the return on equity, return on assets and net margins of both businesses.
+Table 2 demonstrates the return on equity, net margins and return on assets of ADMA Biologics Inc. and Avid Bioservices Inc.

 |Net Margins